secwexen/secwexen/README.md

 - **MITRE ATT&CK & NIST Frameworks** – Studied and applied in lab environments
 - **CISSP – Certified Information Systems Security Professional**
 - **CompTIA Security+** - Foundational cybersecurity knowledge with global recognition

 ---

-## I'm open to collaboration on the following cybersecurity-focused topics

-- 🧩 We are I am open to collaboration on designing and developing secure Microsoft SQL Server databases to support the creation, deployment, and scoring of both.
-- 🛠️ Designing and hosting CTF challenges (Jeopardy & Attack-Defense style)
-- 🔍 Real-world penetration testing scenarios (Web, Network, Wireless)
-- 🧬 Malware analysis, unpacking, and reverse engineering
-- 🛰️ Threat hunting, OSINT, and digital forensics investigations
-- 📡 Building and simulating enterprise-grade network labs (Cisco, VLANs, Routing, Firewalls)
-- 🧪 Developing custom exploits, payloads, and proof-of-concept attacks
-- 🔐 Secure coding and auditing in Rust, Python, and Bash
-- 🧰 Contributing to open-source cybersecurity tools and red team utilities

----